ReproModel/repromodel/README.md

 npm run repromodel-with-llm            // Mac and Linux npm run repromodel-with-llm-windows    // Windows
 ```
-Note: You can get Ollama from [there Website](https://ollama.com/download).
+Note: You can get Ollama from their [website](https://ollama.com/download).

 ## Contributing